 Make a Group Policy Object (GPO) by right-clicking on the OU and selecting “Create a GPO in this domain, and link it here.”

 Give it a name.
 (In our example, we’ll call it “Time Doctor”).

 Step 4.
 Now you need to edit a few Windows Security Settings for this GPO so that it silently installs on a user’s PC without any User Account Control (UAC) prompts.

 Right-click on the Time Doctor GPO and select “Edit.”

 Navigate to Policies -> Windows Settings -> Security Settings and then to Local Policies -> Security Options.
 Double-click on Security Options.

 Step 5.
 In the new window, scroll down to the bottom and change the following policies:

 a.
-User Account Control: Behavior of the elevation prompt for standard users -> Elevate without prompting
+User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode -> Elevate without prompting

 b.
 User Account Control: Detect application installations and prompt for elevation -> Disabled